Shoaib20-1998/100_Days_Of_Frontend_Interview_Questions/README.md

 222.  ### What is prototype chain?

       Every object in JavaScript has a built-in property, which is called its prototype.
 The prototype is itself an object, so the prototype will have its own prototype, making what's called a prototype chain.
-The chain ends when we reach a prototype that has null for its own prototype.
+The chain ends when we reach a prototype that has null for its own prototype.if we want to create prototype chain mannually then also we can create it using Object.setPrototypeOf(Newobj, oldobj)

 223.  ### How does prototypal inheritance work in JavaScript?